1940 Auckland Rugby League season: Final

 Merv Devine and McWilliams the fullback went to camp to prepare for departing for World War 2 on the Thursday prior to the game but it was hoped that they would be able to travel back for the game however they were not.
-At halftime Richmond led 10-2 but the second half was all in North Shore's favour and they held Richmond scoreless and scored three tries, converted one, and kicked a penalty to win 15-10.
+At halftime Richmond led 10-2 but the second half was all in North Shore's favour and they held Richmond scoreless and scored three tries, converted one, and kicked a penalty to win 15–10.
 Jack Smith "gave one of the best displays seen at Carlaw Park this season".

 Top try scorers and point scorers

 Scoring from all senior club competitive matches in Auckland including preliminary round games but excluding friendly matches against out of town opponents.
-Laurie Mills was equal top try scorer despite only playing 14 games.
-He departed late in the season for World War 2 where he was killed in December of 1941.
-Bert Leatherbarrow also scored 14 tries from the hooker position which was a very unusual feat.
+Laurie Mills was the top try scorer despite only playing 14 games.
+He departed in August for World War 2 where he was killed on December 1 in Libya 1941 after having fought in the Greece and Crete campaigns.
+Bert Leatherbarrow scored 13 tries from the hooker position which was a very unusual feat.
+Jack Smith was the top scorer in the competition with 122 while, despite missing the early season matches for Ponsonby, Arthur Kay was second with 115 including 50 goals.
+He had only begun kicking late in his career but showed remarkable ability at it.